BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends a GetInstancesResp with one req\_path\_results elements containing a requested\_path of Device.LocalAgent.Controller. and at least one cur\_insts element.
+1. The EUT sends a GetInstancesResp with one `req_path_results` elements containing a `requested_path` of 'Device.LocalAgent.Controller.' and at least one `cur_insts` element.
-2. All instantiated\_obj\_path elements in the GetInstancesResp only contain Device.LocalAgent.Controller. instances.
+2. All `instantiated_obj_path` elements in the GetInstancesResp only contain 'Device.LocalAgent.Controller.' instances.

-## 1.67 GetInstances using a single object, first\_level\_only false
+## 1.67 GetInstances using a single object, first_level_only false

 ### Purpose

-The purpose of this test is to ensure that the Agent will correctly process a GetInstances message on a single object when first\_level\_only is false.
+The purpose of this test is to ensure that the Agent will correctly process a GetInstances message on a single object when `first_level_only` is false.

 ### Functionality Tag